manpagez: man pages & more

 -Xms6m

--Xmxn Specifies the maximum size, in bytes, of the memory allocation
+-Xmxn Specifies the maximum size, in bytes, of the memory

-pool.
-This value must be a multiple of 1024 greater than 2 MB.
+allocation pool.
+This value must be a multiple of

-Append the letter k or K to indicate kilobytes or the letter m
+1024 greater than 2 MB.
+Append the letter k or K

-or M to indicate megabytes.
 The default value is 64MB.
-Exam-
+Examples:

 -Xmx83886080